lakshmanasai5421/Installation-of-python-3.12-through-powershell-/README.md

-# Installing Anaconda and Creating a Python 3.12 Environment (Windows – PowerShell Guide)
+# Installing Python 3.12.3 and Creating a Virtual Environment (Windows – PowerShell Guide)

-This guide explains how to install **Anaconda** on a Windows system using **PowerShell** and then create a **Python 3.12 environment**.
-It is written in a beginner-friendly way so you can follow along even if you have never installed Python before.
+This guide explains how to install **Python 3.12.3 from python.org** on a Windows system using **PowerShell**, and then create a **virtual environment** for your projects.

 ---

-## Overview
+# Overview

-Anaconda is a popular Python distribution used for data science, machine learning, and general Python development.
-It includes the **conda** package manager, which allows you to create isolated environments with different Python versions.
+Python.org provides the official Python distribution.
+Instead of conda environments, Python includes a built‑in tool called **venv** that lets you create isolated environments for different projects.

 In this guide you will:

-1. Download the Anaconda installer using PowerShell
+1. Download the Python installer using PowerShell
-2. Install Anaconda on your system
+2. Install Python on your system
-3. Verify that Anaconda works
+3. Verify that Python works
-4. Create a Python 3.12 environment
+4. Create a Python virtual environment
 5. Activate and test the environment

 ---

-## Prerequisites
+# Prerequisites

 Before starting, make sure:

-* You are using **Windows**
+* You are using Windows
-* You have **PowerShell** available
+* PowerShell is available
-* You have an **internet connection**
+* You have an internet connection
-* You have permission to install software on your computer
+* You have permission to install software

 ---